Angel-A15/AA-Multi-Summary-Gen/README.md

 5.

 ## Tests
-The tests are going to be located in the "__tests__" folder in the explorer.
+The tests are going to be located in the __tests__ folder in the explorer.
 They can be invoked by entering in the terminal "npm run test"

 ## Video Walkthrough